 One of the simpliest examples is making the bed.
 But it is a great habit to get into – if you can successfully motivate yourself to make your bed every morning, even when stressed out, even when in a rush, then this will become your habit and after few times you will find it easy.

 If you really want to end procrastination, you must learn to avoid all kinds of temptation.
 It’s important to be disciplined and fight procrastination.
 It is also important to enjoy life.
 And nobody will be 100% disciplined, 100% of the time, it doesn’t matter what they tell you.

-Reward yourself after successfully done work.
+Reward yourself after successfully doing work.
 Would you like to eat a large bar of chocolate?
-Of course you can.
+Of course, you can.
 But only if you’ve spent a full day keeping your total calories at the X amount.
 Would you like to relax and enjoy a good book?
 Okay, but you have to do X work first to get that under your belt.

 HAVE A MORNING ROUTINE